stevetronic/HCRTC/README.txt

 This Arduino library has been written to allow easy use DS1307 based real time clock modules such as our RTC module HCMODU0011.
 The library also contains functions to read and write to EEPROM memory which is also included in this RTC module.
-Communication with the module is via the standard Arduino I2C interface on pins A4 (SDA) & A5 (SCL) for an Uno
+Communication with the module is via the standard Arduino I2C interface on pins A4 (SDA) & A5 (SCL) for an Arduino Uno or Micro.

-You will need to download (please log in to download the library) and unzip this library to the Arduino development environments library area
+You will need to download (please log in to download the library) and unzip this library to the Arduino development environments library area:

 On Windows:
 My Documents\Arduino\libraries\